So you want to find a dance partner to practice with?

 The first step in your dance partner search is all about you!
-You need to be absolutely clear on what you want to get out of the partnership.
+You need to be absolutely clear on what your goals are and what you want to get out of the partnership.

 Then, use your own criteria to screen potential partners.